analysiscenter/batchflow/docs/intro/research.rst

     research.run(n_reps=10, n_iters=1000, n_workers=2, name='my_research'))

-Moreover, you can specify workers and define as ``n_workers`` as list of dicts or Configs.
-Each worker will add corresponding element of list to pipeline config:
+Moreover, you can specify workers and define as ``n_workers`` as a list of dicts or Configs.
+Each worker will add the corresponding element of the list to pipeline config:

 .. code-block:: python

     n_workers = [Config(model_config=dict(session=dict(config=tf.ConfigProto(gpu_options=tf.GPUOptions(visible_device_list=str(i)))))) for i in range(2)]
     research.run(n_reps=10, n_iters=1000, n_workers=n_workers, name='my_research'))

-In that case two workers will run pipelines in different processes on different GPU.
+In that case, two workers will run pipelines in different processes on different GPU.

-Another way of parrallel running
+Another way of parallel running
 --------------------------------

 If you have a heavy preprocessing you can use one prepared batch for few pipelines with different configs.
-In that case you must define ``root_pipeline`` that contains common actions without variable parameters:
+In that case, you must define ``root_pipeline`` that contains common actions without variable parameters:

 .. code-block:: python